mmjay/PC-Admin-Guide/_topics/3-travel.md

 - Receipts **are not** required for meals/snacks/incidental expenses.
 Travelers are paid per diem to cover these expenses.
 - For lost receipts, please attach the following affidavit: [Lost/Unavailable Receipt or Invoice ](https://in.peacecorps.gov/HQ/EA/Admin Files/Missing Receipt Waiver.docx?Web=1)
 - Submit the Travel Voucher form and support documentation/receipts electronically to EAAdmin@peacecorps.gov
-- GAP Travel has 30 days to process voucher from date of submission
+- GAP Travel has 30 days to process voucher from date of submission.
-- Reimbursement is issued by EFT to the bank account
+- Reimbursement is issued by EFT to the traveler's bank account as a lump sum payment, separate from your paycheck.

 ## Travel Voucher form
 You must submit a Travel Voucher within 5 days of returning from your trip.
 It is possible that you may not be reimbursed for certain expenses if you wait too long to submit your Travel Voucher.